DPR-droid/2022_01_Fundamentals-of-Data-Analysis-2021/README.md

 # Fundamentals-of-Data-Analysis-2021

 ## Introduction
-The purpose of this assessment is to demonstrate the learning outcomes of the fundamentals of data analysis module.
+The purpose of this assessment is to demonstrate the learning outcomes of the fundamentals of the data analysis module.

 **README Table of Contents**